QubitProducts/qubit-cli/docs/tutorials/templates.md

 # Templates
-qubit-cli allows you to create templates, so that you can easily redeploy similar experiences
+Qubit-CLI allows you to create templates, so that you can easily redeploy similar experiences

 ## To generate a template from your local experience files: